RiccardoBiondi/segmentation/docs/method.md

 **Parameters**

-img: array-like, input image or stack of images
+*img* : array-like, input image or stack of images

 **Return**

-retval: array-like
+*retval* : array-like

-labels: array-like, labelled image or stack
+*labels* : array-like, labelled image or stack

-stats: list of array-like, statistic for each label for each image of the stack
+*stats* : list of array-like, statistic for each label for each image of the stack

-centroids: array-like, centroid for each label for each image of the stack
+*centroids* : array-like, centroid for each label for each image of the stack

 ```python